 There is no single homeowners insurance company in Hawaii that is the best for everyone.
-Each provider has its strengths and weaknesses, and every homeowner has different needs and wants.
-This is why getting quotes from several companies can help you find a company that works best for your situation.
+Each carrier has its strengths and weaknesses and every homeowner has different needs and wants.
+The Triple-I recommends getting quotes from a minimum of three companies so you can compare coverage and costs.

 How do I get homeowners insurance in Hawaii?

-To get homeowner insurance in Hawaii, you could start by finding a few providers in your area and reaching out for a quote.
-Many companies offer quotes online, but you can also call companies or visit local agencies.
-You will be asked to submit some information about yourself and your home, like your address and date of birth, your home’s building year and what kind of coverages you are interested in.
+To purchase homeowners insurance in Hawaii, you could start by identifying a few carriers who write property insurance in your area and reaching out for a quote.
+Many companies offer quotes online, but you can also call companies or visit local insurance agencies.
+You will be asked to submit some information about yourself and your home, like your address and date of birth, your home’s building year and what kind of coverage you are interested in.

-The agent you are working with should be able to help you choose coverages.
-Once you choose a quote to proceed with, a representative will usually walk you through the purchase process, which could involve signing an application and possibly making a payment.
+The agent you are working with should be able to help you choose coverage types.
+Once you select a quote to proceed with, a company representative or your agent will usually walk you through the purchase process, which could involve signing an application and possibly making a payment.

 What types of home insurance do I need in Hawaii?

 Homeowners insurance is not legally required in Hawaii, but if you have a mortgage or any other type of home loan, you may be required to carry a policy.
-You will likely want to have enough coverage to cover the rebuilding cost of your home.
-It also helps to consider your liability exposure.
-The optional coverages you choose will depend on your unique situation.
-Working with a licensed agent may help you decide which coverages and levels are most appropriate for you.
+Hawaii residents are also required to carry a separate hurricane policy to account for the extent of potential damage.
+You will likely want to have enough coverage to cover the rebuilding cost of your home, according to the Triple-I. It also helps to consider your liability exposure.
+The optional coverage types you choose will depend on your unique situation.
+Working with a licensed insurance agent may help you decide which coverage and levels are most appropriate for you.

 Does homeowners insurance cover flooded basements?

-That depends on why your basement flooded.
-If the water is the result of a flood, your homeowners insurance will not cover it; you will need flood insurance for that coverage.
-If your is basement backed up due to a sewer or drain backup, you may have coverage.
+Coverage depends on why your basement flooded.
+If the water is the result of a flood, your homeowners insurance will not cover it; you will need flood insurance for that coverage, though the coverage for basements is typically very limited.
+If your basement flooded due to a sewer or drain backup, you may have coverage depending on how your policy is written.
 However, that coverage is not automatic.
-Most homeowners insurance companies require you to have a sewer and drain line backup endorsement to have coverage.
+Most homeowners insurance companies require you to have a sewer backup endorsement to have coverage.